mavi/instagram-dm-bot/README.md

 - You will need to download Node.js (**Version should be above 16.11**) from https://nodejs.org/en/.

-To download the packages:

-- Type in the terminal: `npm install `
+- To download the packages, type in the terminal: `npm install `

 - Make the adjustments between `accs-to-dm.txt`.